arichiardi/replumb/README.md

  `:value` to string

 * `:context` - indicates the evaluation context that will be passed to `cljs/eval-str`.
+One in `:expr`, `:statement`, `:return`.
 Defaults to `:expr`.
+  If you really feel adventurous check [David Nolen's dev notes](https://github.com/clojure/clojurescript/blob/r1.7.228/devnotes/day1.org#tricky-bit---context).

 * `:foreign-libs` - a way to include foreign libraries.
 The format is analogous to the compiler option.
-For more info visit https://github.com/clojure/clojurescript/wiki/Compiler-Options#foreign-libs
+For more info visit the [compiler option page](https://github.com/clojure/clojurescript/wiki/Compiler-Options#foreign-libs).

 The second parameter, `callback`, should be a 1-arity function which receives the `result` map, whose result keys will be: